trueos/sysadm-docs/client_handbook/sysadmclient.rst

 User Manager
 ************

-The |trueos| User Manager utility allows you to easily add, configure, and delete users and groups.
-To access this utility in |sysadm|, click :menuselection:`System Management --> User Manager`.
+The User Manager utility allows you to easily add, configure, and delete users and groups.
+To access this utility, open the |sysadm| client and click
+:menuselection:`Local System -> System Management --> User Manager`.

 In the example shown in :numref:`Figure %s <user1>`, the system has one user account that was created in the "Create a User" screen during